OtterTheBear/cppcalc/README.md

 pow - powering
 trt - tetrating

+## Reading this file

-In v1.5 and later it is possible to read this file using
+In v1.5 and later it is possible to read this file (README.md) using
 ```bash
     $ ./main help
 ```